aspose-cells/Aspose.Cells-Doc-md/english/javascriptcpp/developer-guide/protection-and-unprotection/worksheet-protection/advanced-protection-settings-since-excel-xp/_index.md

 {{% alert color="primary" %}}

-Since the release of Excel 2002 or XP, Microsoft has added many advanced protection settings.
+Since the release of Excel 2002 (XP), Microsoft has added many advanced protection settings.

 {{% /alert %}}

 ## **Introduction**

 These protection settings restrict or allow users to:

 - Delete rows or columns.
 - Edit contents, objects, or scenarios.
 - Format cells, rows, or columns.
 - Insert rows, columns, or hyperlinks.
 - Select locked or unlocked cells.
 - Use pivot tables and much more.

 Aspose.Cells for JavaScript via C++ supports all the advanced protection settings offered by Excel XP or later versions.